Yang Zhaoxuan: 2022: WTA 1000 doubles title and WTA Finals

-She qualified for the 2022 WTA Finals with partner Yifan.
+She qualified for the 2022 WTA Finals with partner Xu Yifan.

 2023: Top 10 debut, major quarterfinal

 She reached her first Grand Slam tournament quarterfinal outside of Paris at the Australian Open, partnering with Chan Hao-ching.

 As a result, she recorded a new career-high ranking of world No. 9, on 30 January 2023.

 Performance timeline

 Only main-draw results in WTA Tour, Grand Slam tournaments, Fed Cup/Billie Jean King Cup and Olympic Games are included in win–loss records.